tarakanbg/api.vateud.net/README.md

   programmatically edit or delete this record in the future.
 * The new event will be tagged and assigned to the vACC that corresponds to the authentication token used
 * No record will be created without an authentication token
-* Sending in the "weekly":"true" attribute will create 52 instances of the event (1 year ahead), with times and days of the week matching the ones in the original call.
+* Sending in the "weekly":"true" attribute will create 26 instances of the event (6 months ahead), with times and days of the week matching the ones in the original call.

 ##### Editing (updating) an event record